 By 1887 the building became The Castle Coffee House and Temperance Hotel.
 A coffee tavern had been opened in the building previously used as Attwells School in St Mary Street.
 This had been such a success that the organisers looked for larger premises.
 An agreement was made with Obed Edward Thurston for the use of his premises as the hotel and coffee tavern.

 The Hotel and Coffee Tavern remained in existence until 1919 by which time the Temperance Movement having met its more moderate aspirations gradually petered out and the business was closed.
-Click here to read more and see photos of the hotel
+Click here to read about THE CASTLE TEMPERANCE HOTEL

 THE PICTURE HOUSE AND TEA ROOMS